By Bobby Brier

 Ed Baker sits in the living room of his home in Philadelphia, Pennsylvania on February 24, 2022.
 After spending 26 years in prison for a crime he never committed, he had a successful 16 and a half year career as an electrician for the city of Philadelphia.
 He retired in 2015.
 [Credit: Bobby Brier]

-majority of states throughout the country allow for people who have been wrongfully convicted to seek compensation for the years they have lost while in prison.
+A majority of states throughout the country allow for people who have been wrongfully convicted to seek compensation for the years they have lost while in prison.
 Pennsylvania is not one of them.
-According to a story from Penn Live, Pennsylvania Governor Tom Wolf proposed paying exonerees $50,000 for each year they were incarcerated in his 2021-2022 budget
+According to a story from Penn Live, Pennsylvania Governor Tom Wolf proposed paying exonerees $50,000 for each year they were incarcerated in his 2021-2022 budget.

 The History of a Wrongful Conviction